wahasa/Arch/README.md

 ---
 * Stop VNC Server

-In Session 2 (blackarch), run this command
+In Session 2 (arch), run this command
 > Click Ctrl+c, enter (2X)

 In Session 1 (termux), run this command